binaryLV/find-duplicates/README.md

 **Low priority**

-Replace hashing files and comparing hashes with comparing actual files?
+*Replace hashing files and comparing hashes with comparing actual files?*

 Current solution is straightforward and it works perfectly well for me.
 Hashing (SHA1) is pretty fast.
 Most of the time is spent on reading files which is not a huge issue when using SSD.

+Comparing actual files may be faster, when there are files with the same size, but with different contents.
+Though, it's slightly harder to implement.
+Comparing 2 files is easy, comparing and grouping arbitrary number of files while reading them only once takes more effort.

 # Donations
-Did you find this script useful?
-Did it help you to clean up your photo collection?
-Did it help you in any other way?
-Great! bitcoin:1AgWFzUqcgXng7GKDecNS4f93G1Hi3hX2J
+Did you find this script useful?<br/>
+Did it help you to clean up your photo collection?<br/>
+Did it help you in any other way?<br/>
+Great!

+Do you want to use it for free, without restrictions, at home, in your car or anywhere else?<br/>
+Great!
+Feel free to do it :)

+Do you want to make a small donation?<br/>
+Oh well, think again.

+bitcoin:1AgWFzUqcgXng7GKDecNS4f93G1Hi3hX2J